hg2990656/tiny/README.md

 #### Resize

-You can resize image according to set resize type, image width, image height config.There are four resize method:
+You can resize image according to set resize type, image width, image height config.There are four resize methods:

 ##### scale